ravendb/docs/Documentation/5.2/Raven.Documentation.Pages/client-api/operations/compare-exchange/overview.dotnet.markdown

 {PANEL/}

-{PANEL: Why Compare-Exchange Items are Not Replicated to an External Cluster }
+{PANEL: Why Compare-Exchange Items are Not Replicated to External Clusters }

 To [prevent consistency conflicts between clusters and model an efficient global system](https://ayende.com/blog/196769-B/data-ownership-in-a-distributed-system), each cluster should have sole ownership of documents created in it.